samh4cks/samh4cks.github.io/_posts/2024-12-15-linkvortex-hackthebox.md

 ![Ghost Admin Panel](/assets/images/writeups/LinkVortex-HTB/5.png)

-We have successfully found the login panel.
-Let's utilise the combination of admin mail and the password I have found.
+I have successfully found the login panel.
+Let's use the combination of admin mail and the password I found.

 ```bash
 Username - admin@linkvortex.htb